 (1) Excludes the portion of the debt service payable on the NJEFA Capital Improvement Fund, NJEFA Equipment Leasing Fund, and certain mortgage and note obligations.
 See "APPENDIX A - INFORMATION CONCERNING RUTGERS, THE STATE UNIVERSITY - Outstanding Indebtedness of the University" for further information.
 The 2010 Series H Bonds included herein do not take into account any Build America Bond direct subsidy payments anticipated to be received.
-Excludes the debt service payable on the 2020 Series Q Bonds the University also plans to issue, but includes the debt service on the 2010 Series I Bonds to be refunded with the proceeds of the 2020 Series Q Bonds.
+Excludes the debt service on the Bonds to be Refunded with the proceeds of the 2020 Series Q Bonds.
 Excludes the University's Commercial Paper Program.